 - Smoothening skin too much and making it look like plastic

 One of the more popular ways to edit photos of people is to smoothen their skin.
-But as much as that can help, if you smoothen it too much you’ll completely remove the normal texture of skin and it will start to look very plastic-like instead.
+But as much as that can help, if you smoothen it too much you’ll completely remove the normal texture of the skin and it will start to look very plastic-like instead.

 To avoid this mistake you should gradually smooth the skin and compare it with the original photo periodically.
 That frame of reference should let you identify when to stop.